julionm/quick-notes-cli/README.md

 # quick-notes-cli (Qkn)

+## how to run

+- Clone this repo // Download the code
+- Install cargo on your OS
+- Run `cargo build --release`
+- Run `cargo install --path .` on the root folder

 ## what i want it to do

 - make possible i can call from anywhere in the terminal `qkn add "Create Issue about something"`